 Dr. Gold takes special pride in devoting extra time to educate each patient about their illness and seeks to involve the patient in the medical decision making process.
 A fully informed patient will progress better with treatments that make sense.
 The patient will do better with the confidence that he or she has chosen the best therapy among several options.

-Dr. Gold is an active cyclist.
-He is a member and Ride Leader at the Boca Raton Bicycle Club.
-He is also a member of the zMotion Bicycle Club, the Florida Bicycle Association, and the League of American Bicyclists.
 Dr. Gold lives with his wife in Boca Raton.
 Their three children have left the nest.
-Their eldest daughter graduated from MIT and is now a data analyst in the private sector.
-Their younger daughter, also from MIT, is a medical student at the Albert Einstein College of Medicine in New York.
-Their son, the youngest of the three, is studying jazz drumming at the Berklee College of Music in Boston.
+Their eldest daughter graduated from MIT and is now a data scientist in the private sector.
+Their younger daughter, also from MIT, is working at Newton-Wellesley Hospital in Massachusetts.
+Their son, the youngest of the three, is a gemologist living and working in Bangkok, Thailand.

 Bachelor of Science, Tulane University, New Orleans, LA, 1977

 Doctor of Medicine, Tulane University, New Orleans, LA, 1981

 Residency: Montefiore Medical Center and the Albert Einstein School of Medicine, 1981-1986